-CSV files are the most basic option for moving data between systems.
+CSV files are the most basic option for moving data around between systems.
 They are supported by every major database and spreadsheet system.
-They can be easily generated using almost every programming language, including R. They can be easily edited with any text editor.
+It is trivial to generate a csv using almost every programming language, including R. They can be easily edited using any text editor.

 read.csv() procedure which can be used to import data from the web into a data frame.

 Simple take the URL and feed it into read.csv().
 While the most common use for this package is reading CSV files from your computer, it is robust enough to be used for broader purposes.
 It can accept any proper character string and parse it as if it was a text file on your hard drive.
 To download a CSV file from the web and load it into R (properly parsed), all you need to do it pass the URL to read.csv() in the same manner you would pass a filename.